TUMFTM/physiological-measurements/README.md

 ### Manual installation (alternative)

+If the installation via the `environment_*.yml` file does not work, the installation can be performed manually using the following commands.

 - python 3.8 (`conda create -n <name> python=3.8`)
 - numpy (`conda install numpy`)
 - neurokit2 (`conda install -c conda-forge neurokit2`)